-I have been creating cards and paintings and mixed media creations for many years; from when I was in High School, through studying at university, working full time, then having kids then having kids and working full time.
+I have been creating cards and paintings and mixed media creations for many years; from when I was in High School, through studying at university, working full time, then having kids and working full time.
 Because mixed media arts and papercrafts are my passion, I will find time and space to create, fitting it in as and when I can.

 I am always very interested when I find others who are amazed at what I make, and by their excuses as to why they could never make such nice things.
 It seems to boil down to one of three reasons (or a combination of all three):